importFromTif

 Description

-This function imports imaging data stored in a multi-frame .TIF file and saves in a .dat file to be used in umIToolbox.
-The function reads all valid .TIF files (see section below) inside a folder (RawFolder) and saves the output files (to a SaveFolder).
-This function has optional parameters that allows one to perform spatial and temporal binning to the data.
+This function imports imaging data stored in a multi-frame .TIF file and saves it in a .dat file to be used in umIToolbox.
+The function reads all valid .TIF files (see section below) inside a folder (RawFolder) and saves the output files to a SaveFolder.
+It supports importing sequences of files that have filenames ending in a number, with optional separators ("_" or "-") or no separator at all (e.g. red001.tif or red_001.tif or red-001.tif).
+Additionally, the metadata is stored in a .json file instead of the previous .txt format.
+This function has optional parameters that allow one to perform spatial and temporal binning on the data.

 Input data format